The district was provided with a $30,000 scholarship from the Lenape Regional Foundation.

 “We hope to be able to reach those children that cannot afford these opportunities for the additional accelerated program,” O’Malley said.
 “It’s an amazing thing, and the fact that children can’t afford it should not stop them from being able to participate in this program.”

-A second presentation at the meeting was given by District Security and Emergency Management Coordinator Jim Kehoe regarding the 2017–2018 school year safety reports.
+The second presentation was given by District Security and Emergency Management Coordinator Jim Kehoe regarding the 2017–2018 school year safety reports.

 For the entire school year last year, there was a decrease in incidents reported involving weapons, with only one weapon report for a student with possession of an expandable baton.